Determine your hair properties

 Hearth density

-This concerns the hair thickness of one loose hair .
-You can have fine, medium (normal) or coarse hair.
-You can test this by holding one loose hair up to the light.
-If you can hardly see the hair, you have fine hair.
+This refers to the thickness of a single strand of hair.
+You can have fine, medium (normal), or coarse hair.
+You can test this by holding a single strand of hair up to the light.
+If you can barely see the hair, you have fine hair.
 If the hair is clearly visible, you have coarse hair.
 If it's in between, you have medium hair.

-You can also test it by holding one loose hair between your fingers and observing what you feel.
+You can also test it by holding a single strand of hair between your fingers and observing what you feel.
 If you feel almost nothing, you have fine hair.
-If you can clearly feel the hair, you have coarse hair.
-If it is in between, you logically have medium hair.
+If you clearly feel the hair, you have coarse hair.
+If it's in between, you logically have medium hair.

-A third method is to compare a loose hair with sewing thread.
-Fine hair is thinner than yarn, medium hair is about the same thickness as yarn, and coarse hair is thicker than yarn.
+A third method is to compare a single strand of hair with sewing thread.
+Fine hair is thinner than thread, medium hair is roughly the same thickness as thread, and coarse hair is thicker than thread.

 Fine